hissain/CoronaTracker/README.md

 2. If you want to contribute to UI design side, we are waiting for a meaningful logo and thumbs for both Android and iOS application.
 Please request to us after you create logo/thumb sets.

+3. We are also looking for Could EC2 and RDS instance.
+Anyone can also contribute to this porject by sharing could services for making the POC successful.

 # Application Major Screens
 <img align="left" src="https://github.com/hissain/CoronaTracker/blob/master/architecture/Screenshots/Android/Screenshot_Registration.png" alt="Android Registration" width="300"/>